renanarimon/LawyerFix/README.md

 # lawyerFix - Web App
-### Our website offers an efficient, accessible and above all headache-saving service for law firms.
+### The website offers an efficient, accessible and above all headache-saving service for law firms.
-After several conversations with lawyers from different fields, we discovered gaps in communication between the client for office services.
-The clients call every hour, WhatsApp messages and phone calls that invade privacy.
-The common need, both of the lawyer and the client, led us to think of LawyerFix - an organized system with which the office will work, which allows a full reflection of the situation of the client's case.
+After several conversations with lawyers from different fields, we discovered gaps in communication between clients and lawyers.
+The clients call every hour, WhatsApp messages and phone calls that invade privacy.The common need, both lawyer and the client, led us to think of 'LawyerFix' - an organized system with which the office will work, which allows a full reflection of the situation of the client's case.

 ![image](https://user-images.githubusercontent.com/77155986/210495449-6bc21b78-794a-4415-a36c-ef29fa06d073.png)